undsoul/3D-Globe-With-Points/README.md

 ### Qlik Sense Cloud

-1. Download the latest release ZIP file from the [releases page](https://github.com/yourusername/qlik-globe/releases)
+1. Download the latest release ZIP file
 2. Log in to your Qlik Sense Cloud tenant
 3. Navigate to the hub and open the app where you want to use the extension
 4. Click on "Add new" in the left panel